 On guest posts, or lack thereof

-We do not publish guest posts; that’s what our writers are for.
+We do not publish guest posts; that’s what our amazing team of writers are for.
 Any unsolicited posts, articles, or essays will be deleted unread.

 One more kind of sucky thing…

-We’ve heard rumors about unscrupulous people claiming to be writers for popular blogs in order to score freebies.
-It makes us sick, especially when small businesses are the victims.
-If someone contacts you directly on our behalf and does not appear on our list of contributors, feel free to email publishers Kristen Chase or Liz Gumbinner any time at email@example.com for confirmation.
+We’ve heard about unscrupulous people claiming to be writers for popular blogs in order to score freebies.
+Pretty awful, especially when small businesses are the victims.
+If someone contacts you directly on our behalf and does not appear on our list of contributors, feel free to email publishers Kristen Chase or Liz Gumbinner any time at firstname.lastname@example.org for confirmation.

 Here’s our kids’ favorite joke these days: